DiegoUsaiUK/Customer_Analytics/RFM_Segmentation/README.md

 This is a popular approach for good reasons: it’s __easy to implement__ (you just need a transactional database with client’s orders over time), and explicitly creates sub-groups based on __how much each customer is contributing__.

-This analysis should provide a solid base for discussion with relevant business stakeholders.
+This analysis should __provide a solid base for discussion with relevant business stakeholders__.
 Normally I would present my client with a variety of customer profiles based on different combinations of customer features and formulate my own data-driven recommendations.
 However, it is ultimately down to them to decide how many groups they want settle for and what characteristics each segment should have.

 ## The Data